besoeasy/cloudfetch/README.md

 ## Launch the Bot

-To start the Cloud Download Manager bot, simply run:
+To start the Cloud Fetch bot, simply run:

 ```
 cloudfetch